roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-BLAS-multicore.md

 {% endhighlight %}
 If you have chosen a different location for your OpenBLAS installation, edit the paths accordingly.

-Now build and install numpy
+And install numpy again
 {% highlight sh %}
+pip install numpy
+{% endhighlight %}
+If there were no errors during compilation and installation and everything went just fine, run the test again to make sure that all CPU cores are now being used.

+If you prefer a manual compilation/installation, like I often do, you may try the following approach.
+First, download numpy sources.
+{% highlight sh %}
+pip install -d . numpy
+{% endhighlight %}
+This will create in the current directory a file named like *numpy-1.10.2.tar.gz* (the version will definitely change in future).
+Unzip it and enter the source directory.
+{% highlight sh %}
+tar xzf numpy-1.10.2.tar.gz
+cd numpy-1.10.2
+{% endhighlight %}

+Now create *site.cfg* file (notice that the name is a bit different here) with the very same content as *.numpy-site.cfg* above.

+And finally build and install numpy
+{% highlight sh %}
 python setup.py build
 python setup.py install
 {% endhighlight %}

-If there were no errors during compilation and installation and everything went just fine, run the test again to make sure that all CPU cores are now being used.